Full Setup Guide

 Tip: Use your own email address when filling quote form so you can test receiving the proposal later.

 Return to the app admin panel.
-Go to Request For Quote → Quote Submission → View and Edit
+Go to Request For Quote → Quote Requests → View and Edit

 Find the quote you just submitted and click on it.

-You’ll see all quote details, including: Products & quantities, Customer info, other information (custom fields).
+You’ll see all quote details, including: Products & quantities, Customer info, other information (custom fields) customers have submitted.

 Here, you can: